zerocurrencycoin/zero/README.md

 ❓ What is ZERO?
 --------------

-[ZERO](https://github.com/zerocurrencycoin/Zero/releases/tag/v3.2.0) is a revolutionary cryptocurrency and transaction platform based on Zcash.

-[ZERO](https://github.com/zerocurrencycoin/Zero/releases/tag/v3.2.0) offers total payment confidentiality, while still maintaining a decentralised network using a public blockchain.

-[ZERO](https://github.com/zerocurrencycoin/Zero/releases/tag/v3.2.0) combines Bitcoin’s security with Zcash’s anonymity and privacy.

-[ZERO](https://github.com/zerocurrencycoin/Zero/releases/tag/v3.2.0) stands out from the competition as a fully working product that has already implemented a set of special features not found in any other cryptocurrency.
+[ZERO](https://github.com/zerocurrencycoin/Zero/releases/tag/v3.2.0) Zero offers total payment confidentiality, while still maintaining a decentralized network using a public blockchain.
+Zero combines Bitcoin’s security with Zcash’s anonymity and privacy.
+Zero stands out from the competition as a fully working product that has already implemented a set of special features not found in any other cryptocurrency.

-Our main focus as a team and community is to remain as transparent as we can possibly be and to maintain an interactive relationship with everyone involved.
-We are fully open about the project, listening to all suggestions from investors, miners and supporters.

 This software is the [ZERO](https://github.com/zerocurrencycoin/Zero/releases/tag/v3.2.0) node.
 It downloads and stores the entire history of ZERO's transactions, about 1.2GB at this point.

 Depending on the speed of your computer and network connection, the synchronization process could take several hours.

 ------------------------------------------